obiba/sf-obiba-selection-tree/README.md

 - *noFilter* is `Boolean` and omitting it or setting it to false will enable the filter input box.
 - *noExpandCollapse* is `Boolean` and omitting it or setting it to false will enable the expand/collapse all nodes buttons.
 - *popup* is `Boolean` to specify that the selection tree will appear in a popup (always `true` when single selection, `false` by default otherwise).
+- *closeLabel* is the text in the popup close button (top right corner, when in read mode).
+Default is empty (icon is used instead).
+- *cancelLabel* is the text in the popup cancel button (top right corner, when in edit mode).
+Default is `Cancel`.
+- *saveLabel* is the text in the popup save button (top right corner, when in edit mode).
+Default is `Save`.
 - *selectLabel* is the text in the select button (when using popup).
 Default is `Select...`.
 - *showDetailsLabel* is the text in the show button (when using popup and form is read-only).
 Default is `Show details...`.
 - *noSelectionLabel* is the text to display when there is no selection (when using popup).
 Default is `No selection`.